Anna Blinkova: 2022: First WTA Tour title

 Blinkova reached her first singles final since 2019 at the 60k Open Andrézieux-Bouthéon, defeating Océane Dodin for her first top-100 win since August 2021, before losing to Ana Bogdan in the final.

 She followed it up with another W60 final at the Open de l'Isère, where she beat the top seed Arantxa Rus before she lost to Katie Boulter in the final.

-As a qualifier, Blinkova won her first career singles title at the Transylvania Open, defeating Jasmine Paolini in the final.
+As a qualifier, Blinkova won her first WTA Tour singles title at the Transylvania Open, defeating Jasmine Paolini in the final.

-2023: Second French Open third round, first top-5 win
+2023: Top 5 win, French Open third round, top 35

-Blinkova defeated Ysaline Bonaventure and fifth seed Caroline Garcia, her first top-5 win, to reach the third round of the French Open for the second time.
-She lost to Elina Svitolina in three sets.
+Blinkova defeated Ysaline Bonaventure and fifth seed Caroline Garcia, her first Top 5 win, to reach the third round of the French Open for the second time but lost to Elina Svitolina in three sets.

-2024: Longest tiebreak and third round at Australian Open, first top-3 win
+2024: Longest tiebreak and third round at Australian Open, Top 3 win

 At the Australian Open, she defeated previous year runner-up Elena Rybakina in the longest tiebreak in a singles match at a major in the Open era, in the final set of their second-round match.
 Blinkova won the tiebreak 22–20 and saved six match points, before converting on her tenth match point to advance to the third round of this major for the first time.
 The 42-point match-tiebreak supplanted the 38-point tiebreaks played by Lesia Tsurenko and Ana Bogdan the previous summer at Wimbledon and by Jo-Wilfried Tsonga and Andy Roddick 20-18 at the 2007 Australian Open.
 She lost in the third round to 26th seed Jasmine Paolini.

 In September, partnering with Mayar Sherif, Blinkova won the doubles at the Jasmin Open, defeating Alina Korneeva and Anastasia Zakharova in the final.
 The following month, she was runner-up in the singles at the WTA 125 Abierto Tampico in Mexico, losing to Marina Stakusic in the final.